Jeronics/fashion-mnist-test-case/README.md

-# advertima-test-case
+# Advertima test case
+FashionMNIST classification and object detection.

 ## 0. Setup

+This program runs on python 3.7.
 To install all dependencies, run the following in the console inside the directory of the project:

 ```pip install -r requirements.txt```